 Why Do Athletes Need Massages?
+Benefits of Sports Massage

 This type of therapy can not only help the athletes recover from their pain, but the therapy can assist the athlete in event preparation as well.
 It can help with “flexibility, reduces fatigue, improves endurance, helps prevent injuries and prepares their body and mind”.
 This can all help optimize sports performance.
 The Journal of Strength and Conditioning Research discussed how this therapy can improve “hip-flexor range of motion”, in a very short period of time.
 This treatment can “target muscle-tendon junctions”.
 Athletes receiving treatment (before or after activity) have been shown to have a decrease in muscle soreness, according to Dr. Margaret Jones, PhD.

 Massage Therapy for Athletes

 The four basic types of this therapy include: rehabilitative (to alleviate injury pain), restorative (to allow training with less injuries), and pre- and post-event therapies.
-In a pre-event session, typically lasting 15-45 minutes, the athlete receives therapy on the parts of the body that will sustain the exertion.
+In a pre-event session, which typically lasts for about 15-45 minutes, the athlete receives therapy on the parts of the body that will sustain the exertion during the event.
 In the post-event session, given within 2 hours after the end of the event, the therapy aims to “normalize the body’s tissues”.